mjhosseini/2-CRF-MWE/README.md

 ### Data:

 The datasets are in the folder dimsum-data-1.5.
 There is a readme file in the folder explaining the format.
-For prediction on new data, you should give input as described there.
+For prediction on new data, input should be formatted as described there.
 Our original submission is in the folder submitted_results.